Iain De Caestecker: Career

 On his first visit to Los Angeles, De Caestecker landed a series regular role on the Marvel television series Agents of S.H.I.E.L.D.
-(2013-2020).
+(2013–2020).
 He played scientist Leo Fitz and was a part of the main cast from Seasons 1 through 6.
-In the seventh and final season, he appeared as a special guest star due to having "been in a warm country for five years and it didn't feel like home to me."
-His Agents of S.H.I.E.L.D. character was animated for an episode of Disney XD's Marvel's Ultimate Spider-Man Vs. The Sinister 6, to which the actor lent his voice.
+In the seventh and final season, he appeared as a special guest star.
+He explained his choice not to return fully for the seventh season, saying “Not that I didn’t love it and love everyone involved, but I felt by the end it was time to be done.
+I had been in a warm country for five years and it didn’t feel like home to me.”
+His Agents of S.H.I.E.L.D. character was animated for an episode of Disney XD's Ultimate Spider-Man vs. the Sinister 6, to which the actor lent his voice.

 In 2014, De Caestecker played the lead role in Ryan Gosling's directorial debut Lost River.
 The film premiered in competition in the Un certain regard section at the 67th Cannes Film Festival.

 In 2018, De Caestecker co-starred in the J. J. Abrams-produced war horror film Overlord.
 The movie received two nominations at the 2019 Saturn Awards.

 In 2020, De Caestecker starred as young Douglas Petersen in BBC One's four-part miniseries Us, based on David Nicholls' novel of the same name.
 In the same year he also starred opposite Hugh Laurie in the PBS Masterpiece/BBC One political-thriller series Roadkill.
 Fresh from wrapping up work on Roadkill, De Caestecker filmed horror short Upstairs.
 The film was played on the festival circuit around the world.